 The CD4 count is used to assess a patient's immunologic response to ART.
-It is also used to determine whether prophylaxis for OIs can be discontinued (see the Adult Opportunistic Infection Guidelines).13 For most patients on therapy, an adequate response is defined as an increase in CD4 count in the range of 50 to 150 cells/mm3 during the first year of ART, generally with an accelerated response in the first 3 months of treatment.
-Subsequent increases average approximately 50 to 100 cells/mm3 per year until a steady state level is reached.15 Patients who initiate therapy with a low CD4 count^{16,17} or at an older age18 may have a blunted increase in their counts despite virologic suppression.
+It is also used to determine whether prophylaxis for OIs can be discontinued (see the Adult Opportunistic Infection Guidelines).
+For most patients on therapy, an adequate response is defined as an increase in CD4 count in the range of 50 to 150 cells/mm during the first year of ART, generally with an accelerated response in the first 3 months of treatment.
+Subsequent increases average approximately 50 to 100 cells/mm per year until a steady state level is reached.
+Patients who initiate therapy with a low CD4 count or at an older age may have a blunted increase in their counts despite virologic suppression.